abu2univ-web/01-teaching/README.md

 # teaching
 Created by Dr. Zaman.
 June 2026.
-# The content on this page is intended for educational purposes only.
+# The content on this repository is intended for educational purposes only.